GHSYPS is organized be a diverse group of hard-working individuals from across the country who share a common interest and passion for Global Health.

 Hunster Yang : Co-Chair

 Hunster is incredibly grateful to serve as this year’s GHSYPS Co-Chair and collaborate alongside this team of remarkable leaders.
 He is excited to continue working on creating engaging atmospheres to promote learning, networking, and collaboration among this generation’s global changemakers.
-With a passion for health equity and community engagement, Hunster holds a Master of Science in Global Health (Specialization in Globalization and Equity) degree from McMaster University.
+With a passion for health equity and community engagement, Hunster holds a Master of Science in Global Health degree from McMaster University and is an incoming medical student at the University of Toronto.
 He is currently the Director of Operations at the Institute for Youth Health and Development, a youth-led non-profit organization that seeks to improve the health of racialized, immigrant, and refugee youth in Toronto.
 Outside of work, Hunster enjoys travelling, hiking, breaking out of escape rooms, and exploring new cuisines.

 Priscilla Pangan : Co-Chair